-Another interesting and informative look at the history of this district on the east bank of the Ems is available: the historic tour on textile history, with 12 illustrated plaques provided through an initiative of the ISG Emsquartier Rheine in 2011.
-The accompanying informational brochure can be found in adjacent businesses, and at the Verkehrsverein Rheine (Tourism Office), and is free.
+Another interesting and informative look at the history of this district on the east bank of the Ems is available: the historic tour on textile history, with 12 illustrated plagues provided through an initiative of the ISG Emsquartier Rheine in 2011.
+The accompanying informational brochure can be found in adjacent businesses, and at the Rheine.
+Tourismus.
+Veranstaltungen e.V.
+(Tourism Office), and is free.